ThorntonLab/biocluster/README.md

 #Introduction

-This document is a terse tutorial reference on using the UCI High Performance Cluster, or [HPC](http://hpc.oit.uci.edu).
+This document is a terse tutorial/reference on using the UCI High Performance Cluster, or [HPC](http://hpc.oit.uci.edu).

 This is intended to me more up to date and easier to update than a previous [document](http://hpc.oit.uci.edu/~krthornt/BioClusterGE.pdf) that I have provided.
 This document will not be as entry-level, and will assume some comfort in a Linux-like environment.